 Due to variable geographical and environmental conditions, a specific watering schedule is difficult to define.
-However, as a rule of thumb, you should not allow the soil or the original root ball to completely dry out.
-During the first summer, you may need to water as often as every few days in periods of drought and extreme summer heat.
+However, as a rule of thumb, you should not allow the soil to completely dry out.
+During the first summer, you may need to water as often as every day in periods of drought and extreme summer heat.
 To determine if your plant needs water, dig a few inches into the soil next to the plant.
 If the soil is dry 2-3 inches below the surface, it is time to water.

-Overwatering can be as damaging as under watering.
+Over-watering can be as damaging as under-watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.